alexlo94/acaciajudge.com-/projects/unseen-media-tabletop-mystery-games.md

 To date, we have participated in <a href="https://entrepreneur.nyu.edu/resource/prototyping-fund/">NYU’s Fall 2017 Prototyping Fund<a>, <a href="https://nycmedialab.org/">NYC Media Lab’s</a> inaugural XR Startup Bootcamp, the XR Beta Residency Program at the <a href="https://www.rlab.nyc/">RLab</a> in Brooklyn Navy Yard, and presented our prototype at the <a href="https://www.awexr.com/">Augmented Reality Expo 2019</a> in Santa Clara.
 As a culmination of everything we accomplished during the XR Bootcamp, teammate Brian Hui pitched our product to an audience of over 300 at the Exploring Future Reality conference at NYU Kimmel Center.
 Video of our pitch can be viewed below.

 <div style="position: relative; padding-bottom: 56.25%; padding-top: 25px height: 0;"><iframe width="560" height="315" src="https://www.youtube.com/embed/2iB-f2j0Ems" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+Throughout this project, I have worked mainly with producing all 3D AR elements, but also contributed heavily to the overall game design, user experience design for AR, and digital fabrication of game objects.
+This project has given me the opportunity to hone my emerging media design skills, but also gave me extensive knowledge about the ins and outs of running an established business and marketing a consumer product.